Traditional Fermented Sausages

 Notes:

 Ingredients.
-Only top quality ingredients should be used (fine salt, sugar, nitrite/nitrate, freshly ground spices, etc,) but use of fresh spices (garlic, onion, parsley, oregano, etc) is prohibited.
-Fresh spices contain moisture and bacteria of unknown nature and may contaminate and spoil the sausage.
+Only top-quality ingredients should be used (fine salt, sugar, nitrite/nitrate, freshly ground spices).
+Use of fresh spices (garlic, onion, parsley, oregano, etc) is discouraged as fresh spices contain moisture and bacteria of unknown nature.
 If starter cultures are used they should be stored at low temperatures according to supplier recommendations.
-At least 2.5 % salt (25 g salt/1 kg of meat) should be added which will help to lower water activity and inhibit the growth of bacteria. which will help to lower water activity and inhibit the growth of bacteria.
+At least 3% salt ( 30 g salt/1 kg of meat) should be added which helps to lower water activity and inhibits the growth of undesirable bacteria.
+Remember that adding 2.5 g Cure #1 per 1 kg of meat delivers an additional 2 g of salt, so this may be accounted for.

 If sugar is added, the amount should be based on pH value of the mixed sausage mass (before stuffing).
 Typical values of meats selected for commercial production are: pork: pH-<5.9-6.0, beef: pH-<5.8.
-About 2-4% sugar (2-4 g/per 1 kg of meat) are most often added.
+About 0.2-0.4% sugar (2-4 g/per 1 kg of meat) is usually added.

-In a finished sausage the pH of 5.3 and Aw of 0.88 are signs of quality product.
+In a finished sausage, the pH of 5.3 and Aw of 0.88 are signs of a quality product.

 Microbiological Control: